OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/03-reading-a-pot.md

 #### A Closer Look at the Code
 <!-- // anything new that we introduced -->

-In this code we introduced several new concepts: analog read and analog (PWM) write; whereas previously we are using digital write.
+In this code we introduced several new concepts: analog read and analog (PWM) write; whereas previously we were using digital write.
 In addition, we will introduce a concept called polling.
 Let's take a look.

 ##### Analog Read
-First we start by looking at the `readPotValue()` function, in which we use analogRead to get the output value of the potentiometer.
+First we start by looking at the `readPotValue()` function, in which we use `analogRead` to get the output value of the potentiometer.
 The output of the potentiometer circuit is basically the output voltage of a voltage divider circuit.
 Since the input voltage is 5V, the output voltage will vary from 0V to 5V depending on the position of trimpot knob.
-The Arduino build-in function analogRead will convert that voltage (0-5V) to a digital value (0 to 1023).
-Lets store this value in the variable potValue for later use.
+The Arduino build-in function analogRead will convert that voltage (0-5V) to a digital value between 0 and 1023.
+Let's store this value in the variable potValue for later use.

-For analogRead to work we should use an analog pin (A0 - A6) on the Arduino Dock.
+For `analogRead` to work we need to use one of the analog pins (A0 - A6) on the Arduino Dock.
 Moreover, analogRead takes in only one parameter, the pin number.
 Also notice that we do not need to set the pinMode of the pin reading the potentiometer to INPUT.
 This is because as mention earlier, the GPIOs are INPUT by default.

 ##### Analog (PWM) Write
 Similar to previous tutorials, we set a pin output for light the LED.
-However this time, we will use a PWM (~) pin and instead of digitalWrite, we'll use analogWrite.
-The name analogWrite might be confusing at first since we are using a digial PWM pin to light the LED.
-However, PWM is actually a form of digital-to-analog conversion.
+However this time, we will use a PWM (~) pin and instead of `digitalWrite`, we'll use `analogWrite`.
+The name `analogWrite` might be confusing at first since we are using a digital PWM pin to power the LED.
+However, PWM is actually a form of digital-to-analog conversion. // TODO: expand on this

-The Arduino build-in function analogWrite takes in two parameters: the pin number and a value representing the PWM duty cycle between 0 (always off) and 255 (always on).
+The Arduino build-in function `analogWrite` takes in two parameters: the pin number and a value representing the PWM duty cycle between 0 (always off) and 255 (always on).
 Notice this range (0 to 255) is about one fourth the range of the output from the analogRead (0 to 1023).
-So let's take our variable potValue from before and divide by four to set the brightness of the LED.
+So let's take our variable `potValue` from before and divide by four to set the brightness of the LED.

 ##### Polling
 <!-- // see the 'reading a switch' article in the starter kit for an idea of what to write -->

 Polling is the process of repeatedly checking an input.

 You may notice in the code there is a 0.1s delay in the `readPotValue()` function between reading the trimpot and the setting the LED.
 This delay was added for stability so that the CPU has some time to rest between every check on the LED.
-We don't want to burn up the CPU by constantly checking the same thing - remember that it runs incredibly fast!
+We don't want to burn up the CPU by constantly checking the same thing - remember that it runs incredibly fast! // TODO: let's change this to say, instead of 'burn up the CPU', 'We don't want to unnecessarily tax the microprocesser by making it constantly check the same thing as fast as it can - remember that it runs really fast!''

 Some of the issues during polling are as follows: